Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

 In this section, the reference design is in `testcase_dmafifo_opt`.
 From performing the above analysis, it can be seen that the bottleneck of this design contains the following issues:

 - The interface bandwidth is not optimal.
 The design uses a PLIO width of 32 bits running at 250 MHz.
 Change it to 128 bits running at 250 MHz.
-The relevant code is in `aie/graph.cpp`:
+The relevant code is in `aie/graph.h`:

     ```
-    PLIO *din = new PLIO("Datain0", plio_128_bits,  "data/input.txt");
+	in=input_plio::create("Datain0", plio_128_bits,  "data/input.txt");
-    PLIO *dout = new PLIO("Dataout0", plio_128_bits,  "data/output.txt");
+	dataout=output_plio::create("Dataout0", plio_128_bits,  "data/output.txt");
-    simulation::platform<1,1> plat(din, dout);
     ```

 - The overhead of the graph iterations is too large.
 The hierarchy of the design should not be touched.
 Increase the window buffer size from 128 bits to 4096 bits.
 To avoid deadlock, the FIFO size also needs to be increased.
 The relevant code is in `aie/graph.h`: